Maximum Aluminium Purity for the Circular Economy

 Sustainable development: Recycling aluminum is a key component of sustainable development, as it conserves resources, reduces waste, and helps to create new products in a circular economy.

-Aluminum is valuable at every stage of its life cycle, from production through to the end of use.
-Aluminum recycling companies produce aluminum out of recycled metal, and they purchase primary metal to transform it into semi-finished products.
+Aluminum is valuable at every stage of its life cycle, from production to end-use.
+Aluminum recycling companies produce aluminum out of recycled metal and purchase primary metal to transform it into semi-finished products.
 Recycling aluminum is crucial to the environment and people worldwide, and all world economies need to embrace solid waste recycling and reduce carbon dioxide emissions.